James4Ever0/my_blog_source/source/_posts/7e6cd8d4-de5b-42bb-ac5f-260b46f75fdb.md

 ---
 {"category": "Wearable Devices", "created": "2022-06-07T03:55:41.000Z", "date": "2022-06-07 03:55:41", "description": "This device allows you to capture fun moments by using a head-mounted coaxial camera and long-range microphone.
-It offers buffered recording mode, separate buttons for recording and saving, is implemented with Micropython, has a large battery, and is designed for enjoyment.", "modified": "2022-08-18T14:55:48.431Z", "tags": ["buffering", "hardware", "instant capturing", "video capturing"], "title": "Hardware for fun moment capturing"}
+It offers buffered recording mode, separate buttons for recording and saving, is implemented with Micropython, has a large battery, and is designed for enjoyment.", "modified": "2022-08-18T14:55:48.431Z", "tags": ["buffering", "hardware", "instant capturing", "video capturing"], "title": "Hardware For Fun Moment Capturing"}

 ---